napari/hub-lite/README.md

 To ensure the visual and functional fidelity of the site with respect to the original napari hub, I have used their CSS and HTML codes to the maximum extent possible.
 This approach allows me to closely mimic the user experience and interface design of the original platform.

 ### Acknowledgments
-This project makes extensive use of the design and code resources from the original napari hub, which should be credited to the creators and maintainers of the original napari hub.
+This project makes extensive use of the design and html code resources from the original napari hub, which should be credited to the creators and maintainers of the original napari hub.

 ---